H_eval: A new hybrid evaluation metric for automatic speech recognition tasks

-Set B, on the other hand, reports a lower $\text{H}_{\text{SD}}$ value with higher intent accuracy.
-Even though the WER is the same for both sets, we can see that the $\text{H}_{\text{SD}}$ metric value varies, as does the intent accuracy.
-Thus we can conclude that the $\text{H}_{\text{SD}}$ metric is an effective evaluation metric for intent recognition tasks.
+Set A had a slightly lower $\text{H}_{\text{eval}}$ value but displayed better intent accuracy, whereas Set B had the lowest $\text{H}_{\text{eval}}$ value but reported the highest intent accuracy.
+Despite the sets having the same WER, we observed that as $\text{H}_{\text{eval}}$ decreased, intent accuracy increased.
+Hence, we can conclude that the $\text{H}_{\text{eval}}$ metric evaluates ASR hypotheses in a manner that is similar to intent recognition accuracy.